 So what is a cache exactly?

 Another type of caching is related to WordPress or database powered websites.
 Most clients don’t realize, but if you run a WordPress website, your content is stored in a database and when a person views your website, the content is pulled from the database, assembled into a template and then presented to the visitor.
-While normally very efficient, caching a WordPress site can eliminate the need for frequent database queries, and can dramatically speed the loading of your website.
+While normally very efficient, caching a WordPress website can eliminate the need for frequent database queries, and can dramatically speed the loading of your website.
 Your website is also better able to withstand a large influx of traffic – so it’s good practice even if your site is already loading quickly to enable caching.

-Other types of caches are present throughout the Internet infrastructure and their purpose always is to improve efficiency and speed.
+Other types of caches are present throughout the Internet infrastructure and their purpose always is to improve efficiency and speed:

 There is much more detail to the topic of caching that we won’t cover here, but if you’re interested in exploring this more, or are curious if your site needs or uses caching, contact us and we’d be happy to explain it further and give you a specific analysis of your website.